SarahBahary/Energy-Efficiency-ML/README.md

 # Energy Efficiency ML

-This project demonstrates a simple machine learning pipeline for predicting building energy efficiency using synthetic data.
+This project demonstrates a simple machine-learning pipeline for predicting building energy efficiency using synthetic data.
 The model uses building features such as wall area, roof area, overall height, and glazing area to predict energy efficiency ratings.

 ## 🔧 Features